 Mountain Biking near Tarifa, Spain

 With two natural parks on the doorstep, there are numerous options for mountain biking around Tarifa.
 No matter your experience level or interests, there will be a perfect trail for you.
 Biking into the mountains, along the coast or in the countryside are all great options available in this area.

 There are a number of companies offering rentals or guided tours if you don’t have your own equipment.
 You can find more information about some biking trails here.

 Explore the Old Town, Tarifa

-While it can’t compare with nearby cities like Seville for history, Tarifa’s old town is well worth a stroll.
-Between it’s narrow cobbled streets, white-washed buildings and plazas, it’s an enjoyable place to explore.
+While it can’t compare with other Spanish cities such as Seville or Barcelona for history, Tarifa Old Town is super cute and well worth a stroll.
+Between its narrow cobbled streets, white-washed buildings and plazas, it’s an enjoyable place to explore.
 There are also a wide variety of stores, food and drink options and a pretty good nightlife scene.